 Things such as price, mobility, set-up, and the difficulty of the workouts are all things that you need to consider prior to choosing which one of these home gym solutions Is best for you.
 Below, we’re going to go over all of the core specifications and features of the Bowflex Blaze and the Bowflex PR3000.

 Make sure you read the entire following section in full so that you can make an educated decision about which home gym is best for you.

 Bottom Line Up Front Summary: I personally prefer the 60+ exercises (vs 50) and more ergonomically designed Bowflex Blaze home gym available.
 The PR3000 is still a good pick if you specifically need the more space consciouse fold-down bench option.

 FAQs About Bowflex Home Gym Options

-Many Bowflex owners will tell you that the Blaze is the best Bowflex.
-As one of Bowflex’s top of the line systems, the Blaze is a very versatile Bowflex system that comes packed with a ton of exercise options at a great price.
+Answer: Many Bowflex owners will tell you that the Blaze is the best Bowflex.
+As one of Bowflex’s top-of-the-line systems, the Blaze is a very versatile Bowflex system that comes packed with a ton of exercise options at a great price.
 In our honest opinion and the opinion of many Bowflex users, the Blaze tops the competition.